sparkle-lwc/sparkle-lwc.github.io/index.markdown

 The Sparkle-suite is a collection of lightweight symmetric cryptographic algorithms currently in the final round of the [NIST standardisation effort](https://csrc.nist.gov/Projects/lightweight-cryptography/).
 It contains both [Authenticated Ciphers with Associated Data (AEAD)](https://en.wikipedia.org/wiki/Authenticated_encryption#Authenticated_encryption_with_associated_data_(AEAD)) and [hash functions](https://en.wikipedia.org/wiki/Hash_function).
-These rely on the same inner component: the SPARKLE family of permutations.

-Their implementation on micro-controllers is both very small (low ROM/RAM footprint) and very fast (low cycle count per processed byte).
+Their implementation on microcontrollers is both very small (low ROM/RAM footprint) and very fast (low cycle count per processed byte).

 A quick description follows.
 For more details, please checkout the following resources.
 - [github repository](https://github.com/cryptolu/sparkle)